christianareas/openapi-components/README.md

 </OpenApiDataProvider>
 ```

-Finally, use any of the available components in your app.
+Finally, use any of the available components to build your API docs.
 For example:

 ```tsx
 import { OpenApiInfoTitle } from "openapi-components"